mateuszmichi/TypeScriptZeroToHero/part-2-intermediate/2-5-generic-functions/README.md

 }
 ```

-TypeScript was not able to deduce that we are following proper code and forced us to add an `as any` workaround.
+TypeScript was not able to deduce that we are implementing proper code and forced us to add an `as any` workaround.
 This will happen quite often inside generic functions.
 Now we have:

 ```ts
 const a = fixedNum2Str("text"); // "text"